-TINSQUO (tinz’ kwo) is a real-time performance of painter Mark Roth’s working process masquerading as a blog.
+TINSQUO (tinz’ kwo) is a real-time performance of painter Mark Roth’s working process.
 It tracks the forward edge of studio life.

 The name TINSQUO is short for "There Is No Status Quo."
 Janna Olson is the site’s editor and co-curator.

 process as practice